paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-019-telecommunications-trade.md

 (2) The Trade Representative shall include in the semiannual report submitted to the Congress under [section 2419(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section2419/3&num=0&edition=prelim) a detailed explanation of the reasons for the revocation under paragraph (1) of this subsection of any identification of any foreign country as a priority foreign country.

-**(d) Report to Congress** By no later than the date that is 30 days after the date on which the investigation conducted under subsection (a) of this section is completed, the United States Trade Representative shall submit a report on the investigation to the President and to appropriate committees of the Congress.
+**(d) Report to Congress** By no later than the date that is 30 days after the date on which the investigation conducted under subsection (a) is completed, the United States Trade Representative shall submit a report on the investigation to the President and to appropriate committees of the Congress.

 <a id="section-3104"></a>